VeraCologne/LearningBlog/content/posts/2019-04-10-not-a-deadline.md

 ---
 layout: post
-title:  "The One Where It's Not a Dealine"
+title:  "The One where It's Not a Dealine"
 date:   2019-04-10 08:55:00 +0200
 tags:
 - agile